Fadeela76/Fadeela76/README.md

 # 👩‍💻 Fadeela Naqash

-Hi there! 👋 I'm **Fadeela Naqash**, aspiring **Secure Java Full-Stack Developer** dedicated to building robust, secure, and high-performance web applications.
+  Aspiring Secure Java Full-Stack Developer | Passionate about building reliable and scalable web apps

 ## 🔍 About Me

 - 🎓 I hold a **Bachelor’s degree in Information Technology** and will soon be **pursuing a Master of Computer Applications (MCA)** to further strengthen my skills in web development and computer science.
-- 💡 I’m passionate about **Secure Java Full-Stack Web Development** with a strong focus on writing clean, efficient, and secure code.
+- 💡  I’m passionate about secure full-stack development because I believe in creating web applications that protect users' data and provide seamless experiences.
 - 🌱 Currently, I’m learning to build a custom **Java HTTP server** to integrate frontend and backend—gaining hands-on experience in:
   - **Frontend**: HTML, CSS, JavaScript
   - **Backend**: Java (OOPs), JDBC, MySQL